ministryofjustice/wp-victcomm2/README.md

+# !
+WORK IN PROGRESS
+**This project is currently pre-alpha.**

+TODO: The following is based on wp-template and will be updated.

 # Template WordPress project

 Use this template to bootstrap a new WordPress project for use in the MOJ docker hosting environment.